Mayfield leads Oklahoma to 35-19 Sugar Bowl win over Auburn

 RUSHING RECORD

-With back-to-back fourth-quarter runs of 16 and 15 yards, Perine reached the 83-yard mark, giving him the Oklahoma record for career yards rushing with 4,119.
-He added 3 more yards afterward to reach 4,122.
+With back-to-back fourth-quarter runs of 16 and 15 yards, Perine reached the 83-yard mark, giving him the Oklahoma record for career yards rushing.
 The previous record of 4,118 was set by Billy Sims back in 1979.
-When Perine set the mark, Mixon quickly trotted toward him for a congratulatory embrace on the field.
+Perine finished with 4,122, and when he set the mark, Mixon gave him a congratulatory embrace.
+Perine wasn’t inclined to discuss the record, but others spoke for him.

+“When you look at the running backs we have had through the decades, to be the all-time leading rusher is something special,” Stoop said.
+“So the entire team took a lot of pride in that.”

 THE TAKEAWAY